joric/paste_to_ue/README.md

 #### Auto Mesh Separation

 Experimental function, splits mesh into templates and instances with a single button.
-Depends on a Blender built-in function "split by loose parts" that changes topology so may be unreliable (rotation may be off).
+Depends on a Blender's built-in function "split by loose parts" that changes topology so may be unreliable (rotation may be off).
 "Match Templates" is more accurate.

 #### Match Templates